avyboy/aresmush/features/handles.md

 # How do I get a handle?

 You sign up for a handle on the AresMUSH.com website.
 Handles are globally unique, which is just another way of saying there can only be one "@Faraday" across all AresMUSH games.

+You *can* have multiple handles, but it offers limited utility so most people will probably only have one.